 The major objective of fourth year Periodontics is to graduate general practitioners that combine the knowledge, judgement, skill and motivation to serve individual patients and the community's needs in the prevention, recognition, and treatment of periodontal diseases.
-In the Comprehensive Care clinics in fourth year emphasis is placed on integrating periodontal diagnosis and treatment within the overall oral health care system.
+In the Comprehensive Care clinics in fourth year, emphasis is placed on integrating periodontal diagnosis and treatment within the overall oral health care system.
 Students are challenged to learn how Periodontics influences the management of both uncomplicated and complex cases.
 Discrimination of cases treatable in general practice and those, which should be treated through co-operation between generalist and specialist, is stressed.
 Each student also has assignments to assist in the graduate clinic.

-Texts: As in second and third year.
-R. GHILZON, STAFF
+R. GHILZON, J. LAI, STAFF